Manugoyal12345/Resize-and-Saving-SVS-Files-to-JPG/README.md

 pip install pillow

 An argparse.ArgumentParser is created with options for input and output folders, scale factors, the number of processes, and the output image format.
 The user can now provide these options when running the script.
-For example: python script.py -i input_svs_files -o output_images --scale_factors 1.0 0.5 0.125 --num_processes 4 --format JPEG
+For example: python script.py -i input_svs_files -o output_images --scale_factor 0.5 --num_processes 4 --format JPEG